-Informational Hours – We offer an extensive list of books for parents interested in earing two parent involvement hours per book.
+Informational Hours – We offer an extensive list of books for parents interested in earning two parent involvement hours per book.
 Both qualifying parents may test on the same book to earn a total of four hours.
 Please bring your PI card when you come to the media center to complete your quiz.
 Check out the Books for Information Hours under Media Center PDF Documents below.
 Call or email for available times for completing tests in the media center.

 Service Hours –Are you a shopper instead of a reader?
 Students often request books that are "the next in the series," and we award PI service hours if parents are interested in purchasing books.
 We also accept book donations based upon the needs in our collection, and service hours are awarded based on the books' retail value and condition.
-Here's a few titles that are top on students' lists:
+Here are a few titles that are top on students' lists:

 *Iron Trail by Holly Black